leduythuccs/LCA-Algorithms/README.md

 ## Requirements:
 - g++ (--std=c++17)
 ## How to use:
-If you just want to use the code for competitive programming or stuff, download the header file you need and the [edge.h](header/edge.h) file.
+If you just want to use the code for competitive programming or stuff, download the header file you need in [LCA](LCA/) and the [edge.h](header/edge.h) file.
 See [Example](example/) for example cpp files.

 ## Todo: benchmarking